UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/objects.rst

 .. code-block:: python

-    piece1_pos = ["A", 3]
+    piece1_pos = ["a", 3]

 Let's say our program also has to store the location of the city Manchester.
 (Maybe there is a chess tournament in Manchester!)
-This is 53.4808, -2.2426, where these are longitude and latitude numbers. fundamentally, it's still two information items which define the location of the city.
+This is 53.4808, -2.2426, where these are longitude and latitude numbers.
+Fundamentally, it's still two information items which define the location of the city.
 We could store these as

 .. code-block:: python